NorskRegnesentral/shapr/README.md

     and Løland (2019).
 -   Accounting for feature dependence using conditional inference trees (Redelmeier, Jullum, and Aas (2020)).
--   Combination any of the four methods.
+-   Combining any of the four methods.
 -   Optional use of the AICc criterion of Hurvich, Simonoff, and Tsai (1998) when optimizing the bandwidth parameter in the empirical (conditional) approach of Aas, Jullum, and Løland (2019).